zonca/italianschoolsd-website/site/content/accredited-classes.md

 Italian school of San Diego LLC is accredited both with the San Diego Unified and the San Dieguito Union High School Districts as an "Independent World Language School".
 Therefore classes taken at the Italian school will give credit for the language requirement for High School graduation for all public High Schools within the 2 districts, and will also satisfy the admission requirements for colleges.
 Grades obtained in the Italian classes will be added to the student's transcripts.

-The curriculum and the programs were created, implemented and district approved by our sister school IAASD, [learn more about their story](/about/legacy-iaasd).
+The curriculum and the programs were created, implemented and district approved by our sister school IAASD, now closed, [learn more about their story](/about/legacy-iaasd).

 For more information, check:

 * [the page about world languages of the Multilingual Education Department of San Diego Unified](https://www.sdusdmed.org/projects/independent-world-languages-schools)
 * [the page about Off Campus World language courses at San Dieguito](https://www.sduhsd.net/Departments/Educational-Services/Specialized-Programs/Off-Campus-Courses/Off-Campus-World-Language-Courses/index.html)

+### The workload and grading

+Accredited classes require at least 2 hours of homework every week, compared to 30min-1hour that is usually expected at lower levels, therefore the students need to take this into account.

+Grading is also a lot more structured, students will signup to our Google Classroom and will submit weekly homework through the system that will be graded and assigned points.
+Tests will be performed via Google Forms during class with camera on.

+The complete grade of the student will be composed by the grading of homework, of tests and also of an evaluation of their participation in class.

+Parents will receive a grade report 4 times a year.
+If the students are in a public High School in San Diego Unified or San Dieguito, the January and the June grade reports will also be sent to their High School and added to their transcripts.

 ### How many years